-As the world responds to the COVID-19 pandemic, Delta Upsilon offers support and recommendations to our chapters on how to keep our brothers and communities safe.
+As the world continues to deal with the COVID-19 pandemic, Delta Upsilon offers support and recommendations to our chapters on how to keep our brothers and communities safe.

-Delta Upsilon cares deeply about our undergraduate members and campus communities, and we make health and well-being a top priority when responding to the impact of COVID-19, also known as the coronavirus.
+Delta Upsilon cares deeply about our undergraduate members and campus communities, and we make health and well-being a top priority when responding to the impact of COVID-19.
 Brotherhood, friendship and compassion have been, and will be, foundational in Delta Upsilon’s response and guidance related to COVID-19.
 Together, we will continue to support our brothers and all those in our communities.

 The 2021-2022 academic year will continue to be affected by COVID.
 It will be important to remain flexible in our approach to chapter operations as the pandemic continues to evolve.
 On this page, the Fraternity will share important information and updates regarding recommendations for safety, chapter operations and more.
-Updates will continue to be made as more information is available and as the situation unfolds.
+Updates will continue to be made as more information is available.
 We thank our chapters and volunteers for their care and patience as we work through this unprecedented time.

 If you have questions or concerns, please contact email@example.com, your chapter liaison or call (317)-875-8900.

-Campus situations for the fall 2020 term vary from chapter to chapter.
+Campus guidelines for the year will vary from chapter to chapter.
 It will be important for all chapters to follow their campus, local, state and federal guidelines.

-We have identified the two most common scenarios a DU chapter will face this fall.
-Use our decision tree below to determine what type of chapter you are.
-Then use the buttons below the tree to be linked to detailed recommendations for your chapter.
+While most chapters will be on campus, there may still be limitations on in-person gatherings as well as chapters with virtual instruction or adjusted academic calendars.
+Use the buttons below to be linked to detailed recommendations for your chapter.
 This includes recommendations regarding chapter meetings, recruitment, philanthropy and more.
 If your chapter has a chapter facility, also see our Housing Resources page.

 If you are a house corporation volunteer, please see our Housing Resources page for a list of resources and recommendations on how to prepare for the fall.
 This includes recommendations for spacing out beds, sanitizing the facility and more.